 - UMBC researcher Govind Rao wants to bring the bounty of the information age to a drugstore near you.

-Avoid honorifics when possible, instead using the information as part of a sentence.
+Avoid honorifics when possible, instead of using the information as part of a sentence.
 For example, instead of Dr. Jan Smith teaches here, use Jan Smith, professor of history, teaches here.
 Exceptions may be made for name tags, etc.

 Spell out state names when used alone.
 When abbreviating state names, use standard postal codes.